sameeks/bookingbug-angular/src/test-examples/style-guide.md

     return
 ```

-> By not using named functions you can get easily in callback hell.
+> By not using named functions you can get easily into callback hell.
 It's very simple example but it has already the pyramid created by 4 levels of indentation at `$log.info` line - it reduces code readability a lot.

-Proper way of doing it
+Proper way
 ``` coffeescript
 controller = ($log, someService, otherService) ->
     'ngInject'